ErikHartman/erikhartman.github.io/_pages/about.md

 subtitle:

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular

-  more_info: >
-    <p>Dept. infection medicine</p>
-    <p>Lund University</p>
-    <p>Sweden</p>
+selected_papers: true # includes a list of papers marked as "selected={true}"
+social: true  # includes social icons at the bottom of the page
 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page

 ---

-Welcome to my page!
-The page is still under construction but is expected to be ready soon!
+Hello!